-These four programs and their members facilitate scientific discovery and its translation into direct benefits to patients and the general public.
+These three programs and their members facilitate scientific discovery and its translation into direct benefits to patients and the general public.
 Those activities help maintain the six essential characteristics, listed below, required for National Cancer Institute (NCI) Comprehensive Center designation.

 The Six Essential Characteristics of an NCI-Designated Cancer Center

 - Facilities dedicated to the conduct of cancer focused research, and to the center’s shared resources, administration and research dissemination should be appropriate and adequate to the task.